“[Bantock] is a highly imaginative and ebulliently romantic illustrator and storyteller.”

 The internationally bestselling author of Griffin & Sabine returns with his newest literary mystery—a charming assemblage of his own illustrated stories.
-Each of the invitingly strange tales is paired with its own glyphic creature (perhaps created by Sabine herself?).
-Each accompanying story, the origin of which is unknown, totals exactly one-hundred words.
-These delightful “drabbles,” enjoyable in any sequence, allow the reader to bask in them—or even to solve the conundrum they imply.
+Each of the invitingly strange tales is paired with its own glyphic creature (perhaps created by Sabine herself).

-Little is known of the fascinating manuscript that Nick Bancock has come to possess.
+Little is known of the fascinating manuscript that Nick Bantock has come to possess.
 It was discovered in an attic in North London, stuffed into a battered cardboard box, and unceremoniously delivered directly to Nick’s doorstep.
 Inside the package lay one hundred evocatively absurd stories, one hundred humorous drawings of strangely familiar, quirkish glyphs, plus a cryptically poetic note signed only as “HH.”
 (Possibly the well-known, eccentric billionaire, Hamilton Hasp?)

 In these stories-each consisting of precisely 100 words-strange creatures slip through alleyways, and eerie streets swallow people whole.
 Taken altogether, they may constitute a puzzle that no one has been able to solve thus far.
-Could there be one missing story?
+Could there even be one missing story?

 For those perceptive readers with a curious mind, the celebrated author of Griffin & Sabine cordially invites you to find your own path through his beguiling conundrum of drabbles—or even to contribute one of your very own.